 ACKNOWLEDGEMENTS

 This work was supported by the Office of Electricity Delivery and Energy Reliability.
 To our knowledge, the authors do not have any other potential conflicts of interest.
 Daniel Inman contributed to project scoping, major contributions to model development, and major contributions to the writing of the paper.
 Ethan Warner provided major contributions to the writing of the paper.
 Dana Stright provided major contributions to the STATSGO2 and CLIGEN database framework and minor writing contributions.
 Jordan Macknick provided major contributions to project scoping and minor contributions to writing.
 Corey Peck provided minor contributions to model and database framework development.
 Thanks Emily Newes, Margaret Mann, and Nate Blair.

+References

+Allen, R.G., L.S.
+Pereira, D. Raes, and M. Smith.
+1998.
+FAO Irrigation and Drainage Paper.
+Rome, Italy: FAO; 333 p.

+Bates, G., C. Harper, and F. Allen.
+2011.
+Forage & Field Crop Seeding Guide for Tennessee.
+Knoxville, TN: Univeristy of Tennessee Institute of Agriculture.